jyablonski/NBA-Projects/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------
 ![Regular Season vs Playoffs PPG](https://user-images.githubusercontent.com/16946556/61835749-f8a98300-ae31-11e9-86f3-cfc0a1b1b357.gif)

-Sorted in descending order by the players with the biggest improvement in PPG from Regular Season to Playoffs.
+Sorted in descending order by the players with the biggest improvement in PPG from Regular Season to Playoffs.-

 ------------------------------------------------------------------------------------------------------------------------------------------
 2009-2018 Rookie Graphs for Average 3PA and PPG